GTD: как превратить хаос задач в работающую систему

 Example: “Find a venue for the hackathon” — no hard deadline.
 Add the context “Computer” and the tag “Next_Action.”
 “Client meeting Thursday at 3:00 PM” — that goes straight to the calendar.

-Practical inbox processing in SingularityApp using the GTD algorithm.
+Inbox processing in SingularityApp using the GTD clarify step

 Now you know exactly where to start and what to do next.
 Once you get comfortable with the algorithm, you’ll be able to turn any idea into a concrete plan in a couple of minutes.